3 The manufacturer's submissions

 3.13

 The manufacturer's systematic review also attempted to identify studies that could be included in an adjusted indirect comparison to provide data comparing aripiprazole with olanzapine, the chosen comparator in the manufacturer's submission.
-Of the six trials identified, two were deemed eligible for inclusion in an indirect comparison by the manufacturer: study 31-03-239 that compared aripiprazole with placebo, and an RCT by Kryzhanovskaya et al. (2009) that compared olanzapine with placebo; both studies were in adolescents with schizophrenia aged 13 to 17 years.
-The other four trials identified were deemed by the manufacturer to be unsuitable for inclusion in the indirect comparison as they either did not include a placebo group or did not contain sufficient data for comparison.
-The olanzapine RCT was a phase III, multicentre, randomised, double-blind, placebo-controlled trial that enrolled 107 participants aged between 13 and 17 years with schizophrenia (diagnosed using the 'Diagnostic and statistical manual of mental disorders, 4th edition text revision' ['DSM-IV-TR']).
-Participants were randomly assigned to either flexible doses of olanzapine (2.5–20 mg/day) or placebo.
+Of the 6 trials identified, 2 were deemed eligible for inclusion in an indirect comparison by the manufacturer: study 31-03-239 that compared aripiprazole with placebo, and an RCT by Kryzhanovskaya et al. (2009) that compared olanzapine with placebo; both studies were in adolescents with schizophrenia aged 13 to 17 years.
+The other 4 trials identified were deemed by the manufacturer to be unsuitable for inclusion in the indirect comparison as they either did not include a placebo group or did not contain sufficient data for comparison.
+The olanzapine RCT was a phase 3, multicentre, randomised, double-blind, placebo-controlled trial that enrolled 107 participants aged between 13 and 17 years with schizophrenia (diagnosed using the 'Diagnostic and statistical manual of mental disorders, 4th edition text revision' ['DSM-IV-TR']).
+Participants were randomly assigned to either flexible doses of olanzapine (2.5 to 20 mg/day) or placebo.

 3.14